-A single firm was responsible for nearly half of all British Steel pension transfer cases probed by the Financial Conduct Authority.
+A small number of firms were behind almost half of all British Steel pension transfer cases probed by the Financial Conduct Authority.

-According to FTAdviser sister newspaper the Financial Times, Mr Bailey revealed the watchdog assessed the pension transfers of 1,911 steelworkers, with a quarter of these transferring out.
+According to FTAdviser sister newspaper the Financial Times, the watchdog had assessed the pension transfers of 1,911 steelworkers, with a quarter of these transferring out.

-But Mr Bailey said he could not identify the firm, or provide a breakdown of transfer figures for individual firms, because this would breach the Financial Services and Markets Act, which prohibits the disclosure of confidential information.
+But Mr Bailey said he could not provide a breakdown of transfer figures for individual firms, because this would breach the Financial Services and Markets Act, which prohibits the disclosure of confidential information.

 "We are also conscious that we do not prejudice the continuing work that we are doing related to BSPS and financial advice more generally," Mr Bailey wrote.